FiroshV/repostruc/README.md

 - Add to your project documentation workflow
 - Use in CI/CD to track structure changes
 - Create multiple configs for different views of your project
+- Use `--no-file` for quick terminal analysis without cluttering your directory
+- Pipe `--no-file` output to other tools for advanced processing